Varshneyabhushan/contact-consolidator/README.md

 ## TODOs
 Due to the time constraints following things are left, unfixed
+1. Rate limiter, authentication is not implemented
-1. endpoint doesn't work on HTTP
+2. endpoint doesn't work on HTTP
-2. only one strategy of merging the contacts is implemented, while other strategies are possible based on requirement
+3. only one strategy of merging the contacts is implemented, while other strategies are possible based on requirement
-3. unit tests are not implemented
+4. unit tests are not implemented
-4. Data validation is not done thoroughly
+5. Data validation is not done thoroughly
-5. phoneNumber that is accepted is a simple string (even "null" is considered as a phoneNumber)
+6. phoneNumber that is accepted is a simple string (even "null" is considered as a phoneNumber)
-6. Endpoint is not highly available or scalable
+7. Endpoint is not highly available or scalable